 - Jimmy Carter became good friends with former rival Gerald Ford after his presidency ended.

 - Bill Clinton and George H.W.
-Bush befriended after their major political duties passed away, and have spent most of the seubsequent decade co-organizing charity events.
+Bush became friends after the bulk of their political careers concluded, and have spent most of the subsequent decade co-organizing charity events.
 Bush took to calling Clinton his other brother for a time.
+(And then made his intentions quite clear to vote for Bill's wife in 2016 — though his own party's nominee played a big role in that.)

 - In 1980, Bush and Ronald Reagan were competing for the Republican nomination.
 When Reagan won, Bush agreed to be his running mate.